eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/z-device-bound-attestations.md

 while complementary attestations, such as a university diploma or a professional license, may remain portable and unbound.

+It should be noted that the security and privacy considerations of combined attestation presentations are out of scope for this paper; they are addressed in Topic K

 ## 4 Discussion
 ### Re-issuance of non device bound attestations
-Currently the ARF specifies the following:
+Currently the ARF specifies the following for attestations that can be re-issued using a refresh token:

 > In the absence of User authentication, and to prevent that a re-issued PID or attestation ends up at the wrong User, the PID Provider or Attestation Provider ensures that the re-issued PID or attestation is bound to the same WSCA/WSCD as the PID or attestation it replaces.

-But this not applicable to non device-bound attestations.
-It is noted that even if an attacker cannot use the re-issued attestation (e.g., because "claim-based" binding is used) sensitive information about a user may be inferred.
+But this is not applicable to non-device-bound attestations.
+It is noted that even if an attacker cannot use the re-issued attestation (e.g., because "claim-based" binding is used) sensitive information about a User may be inferred.

 In order to ensure that a re-issued non device-bound attestation does not end up with the wrong User, the corresponding refresh tokens SHALL be bound to the WSCA/WSCD